alanreidt/range-slider-component/README.md

 ##### Input/Output type details
 <p>**restrictions**: value from 1 to Max (1 <= value <= Max) is allowed.</p>

+##### Auto correction
+<p>The value is always corrected to accordance to <code>boundaries</code> option.
+The division of boundaries difference by step should have no remainder, else it will be assigned to the closest possible one.</p>

 #### orientation
 ##### API setOptions
 <p>